macintyrelab/CNpare/README.md

 ## Manuscript analysis Rmarkdown

-The `CNpare_DemonstratingUtility` rmarkdown in the `vignettes` folder can be compiled to reproduce a typical workflow of the tool.
+The `CNpare_Workflow` rmarkdown in the `/vignettes` folder can be compiled to reproduce a typical workflow of the tool.

 The `Rmarkdown` documents in the `macintyrelab/CNpare_analyses` repository (<https://github.com/macintyrelab/CNpare_analyses>) can be